tangshuang/nautil/README.md

 ## Background

-I love React which provide a very excellent development experience.
-However, it only provide a UI library, if you want to build an application with it, you have to think of many different proposals on different points.
+React provides a very excellent development experience.
+However, it only provides a UI library, if you want to build an application with it, you have to think of many different proposals on different points.

 To resolve this, I developed Nautil to provide developers a framework to be able to build a cross-platform application conveniently.

 It is based on React, so you do not need to worry about the ecosystem.

-And one of the purposes is to cross platform, so when you use it, you do not need to write two set of code, just one!
+One of our purposes is to build cross-platform application, so when you use it, you do not need to write two set of code, just one!

 Nautil contains: